-Regardless of the cause for your pet's breathing difficulties, rest and oxygen therapy will likely be needed.
+Regardless of the cause of your pet's breathing difficulties, rest and oxygen therapy will likely be needed.

 While most dogs will be well enough to be treated at home, in some serious cases hospitalization may be required to monitor the dog's breathing, and to treat the underlying cause.